 Although their job functions are slightly different, both types of SDRs have the hefty goal of converting their prospects into qualified meetings.

 Setting monthly goals for your SDR team depends on the number of deals you need to close each month to reach revenue targets.

 Our SDR calculator bases the average amount of opportunities generated per SDR on inbound or outbound function, target tier, and industry.

 For example, an outbound sales development rep targeting SMB SaaS should be producing between 17 and 22 opportunities per month.

 Yep!
 Once we know how many deals you need to close each month, we can determine the optimal SDR to AE ratio.
 We’ll send you that info in your personalized Sales Success Formula report if you decide to opt-in.

 The average SDR:AE ratio as cited by the Sales Development Benchmark Report is as follows:

 Once you know your ideal SDR team size, it’s much easier to set realistic goals for your reps.
 Also, figuring out the ideal amount of leads or accounts each rep should handle is near impossible if you don’t have enough (or too many) reps on your team.

 Finally, the additional PDF report breaks down appropriate SDR activity benchmarks based on your target tier, deal win rate, and revenue goals.

-Check out other useful B2B sales content here.
+Want to check out other useful B2B sales content?
+Check out here.